cometlang/comet/docs/syntax/index.md

 ```

 ## Classes
 Classes are declared using the `class` keyword and must be uniquely named - i.e. Comet does not support open classes.
 They may optionally provide a constructor, methods and operator overloads.
-If no parent class is given, they will implicitly inherit from `Object`.
+If no parent class is given, they will implicitly inherit from `Object` (more on that later).

 Method declarations do not use a keyword, but start with the name of the method itself.
 Methods, operators and the constructor implicitly have access to the `self` variable referring to the current instance.
 Those same things also have access to the `super` variable referring to the parent or base class.